CyrilJl/OptiMask/README.md

-# OptiMask: A Python Package for Computing Optimal Masks in Matrix NaN Data Removal
+# OptiMask: Efficient Python Package for NaN Data Removal

-Introducing OptiMask, a comprehensive Python package designed to facilitate the seamless computation of optimal masks for efficient removal of NaN (Not-a-Number) data from matrices.
-The core principle behind OptiMask is to generate masks that result in processed matrices devoid of NaN values while retaining the maximum number of non-NaN cells from the original input matrix.
-This functionality is particularly valuable when dealing with datasets containing missing or incomplete information.
+Introducing OptiMask, a Python package designed to simplify the process of removing NaN (Not-a-Number) data from matrices while efficiently computing the largest submatrix without NaN.
+OptiMask focuses on providing immediate results, seamless compatibility with both Numpy arrays and Pandas DataFrames, and a user-friendly experience.

-**Key Features:**
+Highlights:

-- **Efficient Mask Computation:** OptiMask streamlines the process of deriving masks that are optimized for NaN data elimination.
+- NaN Data Removal: OptiMask streamlines the removal of NaN data from matrices, ensuring data integrity.
-- **NaN Data Removal:** The package enables users to effortlessly generate processed submatrices by excluding NaN values, ensuring data integrity and reliability.
+- Largest Submatrix: OptiMask computes the largest submatrix without NaN, enhancing data analysis accuracy.
-- **Maximized Data Retention:** OptiMask's algorithm focuses on preserving the highest count of non-NaN cells within the processed matrix.
+- Swift Computation: With its fast computation, OptiMask swiftly generates results without unnecessary delays.
-- **Compatibility with Numpy Arrays and Pandas DataFrames:** OptiMask seamlessly integrates with both Numpy arrays and Pandas DataFrames, two of the most widely used data structures in Python.
-This ensures that you can apply OptiMask's functionality to your preferred data format without any hassle.
+- Numpy and Pandas: Whether you use Numpy or Pandas, OptiMask adapts to your preferred data structure.
-- **User-Friendly Interface:** With its Python-based interface, OptiMask is designed to be intuitive and user-friendly, catering to both beginners and experienced programmers.
+- Simplicity: OptiMask boasts a straightforward Python interface, making it easy for users of all levels to navigate.

-Experience the convenience of NaN data removal with unparalleled efficiency and accuracy using OptiMask.
-Whether you're working with Numpy arrays or Pandas DataFrames, OptiMask provides a versatile solution to enhance your data preprocessing and analysis workflows.
+Discover the efficiency of NaN data removal and submatrix optimization with OptiMask.
+Enhance your data processing workflows with a tool that prioritizes accuracy and simplicity

 ## Installation